 What do we mean when we say “Asset Protection Planning”?
-To answer that, we first need to understand what “assets” we are actually referring to.
+To answer that, we first need to understand to what “assets” we are actually referring.

-Over the course of your life you will (hopefully) amass what we call “assets” (aka stuff worth money).
-Some of those assets might be growth or income producing assets, such stocks or real estate.
+Over the course of your life, you will (hopefully) amass what we call “assets” (aka stuff worth money).
+Some of those assets might be growth or income-producing assets, such as stocks or real estate.
 While others may just be stuff that continually loses value, like a car or IKEA furniture.
 You also may just have some money (aka cash) in the bank sitting there for a rainy day.

 Now, when you are young and don’t have much to your name, you don’t spend a lot of time worrying about “asset protection.”
 But as you get older and start to accumulate some assets (and also realize how damn hard they are to accumulate), you have to start protecting those assets from being taken away from you!